Find Out More About Iyengar Yoga

 Some teachers say they have been ‘influenced by’ Iyengar Yoga, or that they have ‘studied with’ Iyengar Yoga teachers.
 Unfortunately, these claims just confuse students.
 Neither of these sayings mean that they are qualified to teach Iyengar Yoga.
 It is a trademark, and only Certified Iyengar Yoga Teachers are allowed to use the logo on their websites

 So please do check for this logo to verify that the teacher really is a certified Iyengar Yoga teacher.

 The training of Iyengar Yoga Teachers is incredibly thorough and we undergo continuous monitoring and professional development.
 Many Yoga Schools that train teachers have a 100% pass rate: not so with Iyengar Yoga.

 Yogacharya B.K.S.
 Iyengar (Guruji) was taught yoga by the father of modern Hatha Yoga, Krishnamacharya.
 He developed it to be the world’s most practised form.
 In turn his students that have become certified teachers have this ‘sacred thread’ to connect them with Yoga’s most ancient lineage.

 B.K.S.
 Iyengar‘s book from 1967 ‘Light on Yoga’ was the first of its kind to be published and widely read in the West.
 It was promoted by his student and good friend, the violinist Yehudi Menuhin.

-He found the meaning of the yoga sutras by his practical search and regular practice of yoga, right up to his death at the age of 95.
+B.K.S.
+Iyengar found the meaning of the yoga sutras by his practical search and regular practice of yoga, right up to his death at the age of 95 (he passed away in August 2014).
 Thus, he has helped all to experience the wisdom of the yoga sutras and the many benefits of Hatha Yoga (‘the yoga of effort’).
 His style of teaching yoga has been named “Iyengar Yoga” and is now being followed by certified teachers across the world.